- Active project

 Marine indigenous knowledge crucial for solving global challenges - 09 June 2021

 2,000+ school kids discovered why rimurimu/seaweed is the next wonder crop - 12 April 2021

 Media coverage in March 2021 - 31 March 2021

 NZ school kids learning why seaweed helps our economy and nature - 04 March 2021

 Blue economy: core research topics - 28 February 2020

 Media coverage in November 2019 - 30 November 2019

 This is a national project.

-March 2021Seaweed Sector Review – Part 1: market focus
+August 2021Seaweed Sector Review – Part 1: Market & regulation

 December 2021Presentation of draft framework for feedback